 - Graphics plugins enabling upscaling to over 8K resolution and post-processing effects

-- LilyPad Plugin – Windows plugin which enables support of a wide range of controllers
+- LilyPad Plugin – Windows plugin that enables support of a wide range of controllers

 Best PS2 Emulator For Android – AetherSX2